GuenterQuast/PhyPraKit/builddoc/index.rst

-This collection of tools in the package `PhyPraKit` contains functions for reading data from various sources, for data visualization, signal processing and statistical data analysis and model fitting as well as tools for generation of simulated data.
+This collection of tools in the package `PhyPraKit` contains functions for reading data from various sources, for data visualization, signal processing and statistical data analysis and model fitting as well as tools for the generation of simulated data.
-Emphasis was put on simple implementations, illustrating the principles of the underlining coding.
+Emphasis was put on simple implementations, illustrating the principles of the underlying algorithms.

 The class *mnFit* in the module *phyFit* offers a light-weight implementation for fitting model functions to data with uncorrelated